“A man is rich in proportion to the number of things he can afford to let alone.”

 This “Going Light” philosophy manifests itself in two ways; tangibly and intangibly.
 In regards to the former, innovative designs combined with increasingly lightweight, yet still durable materials, have meant that manufacturers can now produce incredibly lightweight equipment, without unduly sacrificing performance or safety.
 Intangibly speaking, it constitutes a change of mindset.
 A reassessment of what we ‘actually’ need, as opposed to what we ‘think’ or have been ‘told’ we need.

-- Downsize the Essentials: Lighter materials and innovative designs mean that it is easier than ever before to lower your pack weight simply by using lighter versions of essential items (eg. shelter, sleeping bag, backpack, sleeping mat).
-In addition, before setting out on each and every hike, ask yourself what types of conditions you are likely to encounter, then figure out what equipment you need to be safe and relatively comfortable whilst hiking in those conditions (eg. You don’t need a sleeping bag rated to -17° celsius if you are hiking in the middle of summer).
+Lighter materials and innovative designs mean that it is easier than ever before to lower your pack weight simply by using lighter versions of essential items (e.g. shelter, sleeping bag, backpack, sleeping mat).
+Avoid overcompensating on your next hiking trip by: A. Thoroughly researching what types of conditions you are likely to encounter, and; B. Figuring out what you need to be safe and comfortable whilst hiking in those conditions.
+For example, you don’t need a sleeping bag rated to -17° celsius if you are hiking in the middle of summer.

 Commonly used terms used in regards to Lightweight Backpacking: